minkaotic/front-end-notes/Angular-Notes.md

 - Now `mainCtrl`'s scope is within the `div`.
 - This means the controller's functions can be used within it - in this case, by associating its function with the `ng-click` directive (`ng-click="helloWorld()"`) - so when the user clicks this link, the `helloWorld()` function runs.
+- NB: Using `ng-click="helloWorld()"` anywhere in the template that is outside the controller's scope, won't have any effect.

 ## Tools For Debugging AngularJS